JimiofEden/PersonalSite-GoReact/README.md

 - ~~Clean up the graphql methods, they don't belong in web tbh~~
 - ~~Maaaayybbbeeee set up some sort of caching mechanism (would be worthwhile to give redis a crack)~~
 - ~~Organize my Go API/controllers~~
+- ~~Need to store POST requests as well as GET requests into cache~~
 - Then I need to shove all of this onto a container(docker) initialization script where I can just build it at will
 - Host it somewhere and point my hostname at it